-The Center for the Promotion of Health in the New England Workplace (CPH-NEW) conducts research with employers and working people.
-The Center evaluates the health benefits, obstacles and cost effectiveness of workplace programs that integrate health promotion with occupational health.
-CPH-NEW studies examine musculoskeletal, cardiovascular, and mental health outcomes; the underlying role of work organization; and the importance of worker involvement in program design and implementation.
-The Center offers research-based program tools and guidance to employers, unions, health professionals and policy makers to promote a worker-centered approach to safety and well-being.
-Read about our research projects.
+CPH-NEW is a Total Worker Health® Center of Excellence, funded by the National Institute for Occupational Safety and Health (NIOSH).
+CPH-NEW conducts research studies to evaluate the health benefits, obstacles, and cost effectiveness of workplace programs that integrate occupational health and safety with other measures to enhance worker well-being.
+Our studies examine musculoskeletal, cardiovascular, and mental health outcomes; the underlying role of work organization; and the importance of worker involvement in program design and implementation.
+We offer research-based program tools and guidance to employers, unions, health professionals, and policy makers to promote a worker-centered approach to safety and well-being.

-Visit the other CPH-NEW website
+Visit the CPH-NEW website